Algafix/OSNMA/README.md

 Publication list
 ---

 Select the appropriate manuscripts to cite in your research.
+You will find a local copy of each in the [papers](papers) folder.
 Note that the conference paper from 2022 is quite outdated.
 I recommend citing the 2025 journal paper if you want to reference OSNMAlib as a whole.